Professional Continuing Education

 This course addresses important patient safety and quality improvement principles that apply across several healthcare disciplines.
 Clinical practitioners will gain a deep understanding of the challenges currently facing the healthcare system, common errors in the workplace, how to prevent/limit errors, and how to work together to deliver safe, effective, high-quality care to our patients.

 The program is delivered in video format with a visual PowerPoint presentation and case scenarios that shed light on current challenges in healthcare delivery.
-The audio presentation of the course is led by Dr. Ted James, a leading Patient Safety expert and an advocate for Quality Improvement from Harvard University and Brigham and Women's Hospital in Boston.
-The program is approximately 5 hours in duration.
+The audio presentation of the course is led by Dr. Ted James, a leading Patient Safety expert and an advocate for Quality Improvement from Harvard University.
+The program is approximately 4 hours in duration.
 Participants must complete all modules, exercises, and assessments within the course.

 Christopher Cimino, MD